imarag/seismo-website/reactapp/src/markdowns/compute-fourier-on-window.md

 ## Trim The Waveforms Between The Windows

-To continue, trim the waveforms at the two windows using the Obspy trim() function.
+To continue, trim the waveforms at the two windows using the ObsPy trim() function.
 Because the trimming happens inplace, create copies of the orginal Stream object using the copy() method:

 ```py
     # noise window: from Parr-window_length to Parr